mearlboro/COP26/visualisation/trends.md

 The trending score is based on methods inspired by Twitter's trending algorithm.
 The implementation used was created by Jeff Kolb and Josh Montague and is available <a href="https://github.com/twitterdev/Gnip-Trend-Detection" target="_blank">here</a>.

-This visualisation was created using Javascript D3 and uses the XXX package.
+This visualisation was created using Javascript D3 and uses the <a href="https://observablehq.com/@d3/multi-line-chart" target="_blank">Multiline chart</a>.